ioos/gsoc/2024/project-results.md

 # GSoC 2024 Results

 U.S. IOOS is participating for the third time as a mentoring organization for Google’s Summer of Code.
-For the 2024 GSoC edition there are four new projects ranging from data visualization, data accessibility, data pre-processing for cloud optimization, and code re-factorization.
+For the 2024 GSoC edition, we welcomed six projects in a variety of areas including data visualization, data accessibility, data quality control, cloud optimization for scientific data, and optimization of administration for data services.

 The projects were: